The Compliance Proof System for Florida Homeschool Families

 The Scholarship Navigator

-You transitioned to the PEP or FES-UA scholarship and Step Up for Students told you that you only need to test, not do a portfolio review.
-That's legally correct — but if you ever leave the scholarship, transfer back to public school, or apply to college, you will have zero documentation of your child's education.
-The PEP Safety Net section of this guide gives you the "just-in-case" shadow portfolio system that scholarship families aren't told they need.
+You transitioned to PEP or FES-UA and Step Up told you testing is all that's required — no portfolio review.
+Legally correct.
+But if you ever leave the scholarship, transfer back to public school, or apply to college, you'll have zero documentation.
+The PEP Safety Net section gives you the shadow portfolio that scholarship families aren't told they need.

 The Statute Traditionalist